exercism/v3/languages/java/reference/implementing-a-concept-exercise.md

 Now create the following three files:

-- `<slug>.java`. the stub implementation file, which is the starting point for students to work on the exercise.
+- `src/main/java/<slug>.java`. the stub implementation file, which is the starting point for students to work on the exercise.
-- `<slug>Test.java`: the test suite.
+- `/src/test/java/<slug>Test.java`: the test suite.
-- `example.java`: an example implementation that passes all the tests.
+- `.meta/example/src/main/java/<slug>.java`: an example implementation that passes all the tests.

 ## Step 7: add analyzer (optional)